Max Kepler Player Props: Twins vs. White Sox

 - Kepler is hitting .223 with seven doubles, 14 home runs and 20 walks.

+- Kepler has picked up a hit in 50.7% of his 69 games this year, with more than one hit in 23.2% of those games.

-- In 32.4% of his games this year, Kepler has had at least one RBI.
-He's picked up more than one in 14.7% and driven in three or more of his team's runs in three contests.
+- In 20.3% of his games this year, he has gone deep, and 5.4% of his trips to the dish.

+- Kepler has driven home a run in 22 games this year (31.9%), including more than one RBI in 14.5% of his games and producing three or more of his team's runs on three occasions..

-- In 35.3% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (8.8%).
+- He has scored in 25 games this year (36.2%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.